 November 2020 – Here’s a lesson idea based on Kang Lee’s TED Talk from February 2016 about if we are good at telling when a child is lying.
 The lesson is aimed at B1plus level (or higher) and includes listening and vocabulary training.
 The main target is to start and finish the lesson with an open conversation about the topic.

-This time, let me invite you to enjoy a great thriller with your students.
+This time, let me invite you to enjoy a great thriller with your students and to work on an ESL film quiz written for B2/C1 students.
 In addition to the obvious benefits (improving listening skills, expanding vocabulary, etc.), this film gives plenty of opportunities to speculate about what might have happened before, since it is told in reverse.

 Films offer entertainment, listening practice, exposure to different varieties of English and a real expansion of up-to-date vocabulary.
-Here is a film quiz for your teen students at around B2 level to think and speak about issues like university, apps, dating and love in our modern ages.
+Here is an ESL film quiz for your teen students at around B1+/B2 level to think and speak about issues like university, apps, dating and love in our modern ages.

-BULLETPOINTS: Topic: Aunty Emma; Level: pre-intermediate to advanced; Time: 30-60 min; Material: whiteboard and marker; Preparation time: none; Skill: speaking; Function: (dis)agreement, negotiating; Group size: min 2 students.
+BULLETPOINTS: Conversation Lesson Plan with Aunty Emma Topic: Aunty Emma; Level: pre-intermediate to advanced; Time: 30-60 min; Material: whiteboard and marker; Preparation time: none; Skill: speaking; Function: (dis)agreement, negotiating; Group size: min 2 students.

-BULLETPOINTS: Topic: Problems and suggestions;Level: A2+;Time: 60 min;Material: whiteboard, marker;Preparation time: none;Skill: speaking;Function: Giving advice(You should/could …, Why don’t you …, You might want to consider V-ing…, etc., depending on the level of the students);Grammar/Vocab: Modals – should, might, could, I’d suggest that you …;Group size: 4+.
+This is a lesson plan for a conversation lesson about problems and possible solutions for A2+ level ESL classes.
+BULLETPOINTS: Topic: Problems and solutions;Level: A2+;Time: 60 min;Material: whiteboard, marker;Preparation time: none;Skill: speaking;Function: Giving advice(You should/could …, Why don’t you …, You might want to consider V-ing…, etc., depending on the level of the students);Grammar/Vocab: Modals – should, might, could, I’d suggest that you …;Group size: 4+.